 5) We will bill a patient’s primary insurance carrier if we are provided current and correct information.
 Our policy is to allow insurance carriers 60 days to pay a claim.
 Accounts unpaid after 60 days will be assessed a re-billing charge.
 If a payment has not been received from an insurance company within 60 days, we encourage the patient to work actively with the insurance company to secure payment.
 Please notify us prior to your next appointment if you have a change in insurance.
 We do not rebill insurance if you have neglected to notify us of a change.

 6) Accounts with balances owing after 90 days will be referred for collection action.
 To avoid collection action and re-billing charges you will be asked to provide a credit card number.
 This will be kept on file and can be used to settle the balance.
 We make every attempt to contact you prior to charging an unpaid balance.

-7) Payment can be made with a check, cash, Mastercard, Visa or Discover.
+7) Payment can be made with cash, a credit card or check.
+All payments will incur a $1 administrative fee.
 Please make checks payable to the Children’s Program.
-We cannot guarantee that your HSA, HRA or Benefits credit card will work in our office.
-Please call ahead to make a payment arrangement for teenagers coming on their own.
-Please call our Billing Office at (503) 452-0307 if you need a printout of your account or to answer any questions.
+Please call our Billing Office at (503) 452-8002 (Option 3 for billing) or (503) 452-0307 if you need a printout of your account or to answer any questions.

 8) In the event of non-payment of charges, the Children’s Program shall be entitled to recover all costs and expenses incurred in seeking collection of such charges, including, without limitation, court costs and reasonable attorney’s fees, whether such claims are pursued through court proceedings, appellate or bankruptcy proceedings, arbitration, and/or mediation.